No Retreat, No Surrender

 The wire doesn't show because they hid it by having the trees in the background and what wire did show they spray painted white so it would blend in with the sky!

-More Behind The Scenes from No Retreat, No Surrender
+More Making Of No Retreat, No Surrender

 Luckily 'No Retreat, No Surrender' wasn't one of those Golum Globus Ninja movies whereby in the first 10 minutes some crusty English Agents acquire the Kung Fu expertise of a young master, in order to infiltrate the operation of a crippled Hong Kong based businesman in a white suit who is selling heroin.
 Nope, 'No Retreat, No Surrender' was much more 80's.
 It even had scenes of breakdancing!